MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/admin-configuring-and-using-the-system-center-2016-service-manager-cmdlets-for-windows-powershell.md

         This command uses the `-online` parameter to access the latest online Help for a cmdlet.
 It opens a web browser and displays the online Help that is available for *cmdlet-name*.

-## List of the Service Manager Cmdlets
+## List of the Service Manager cmdlets

 Service Manager supports the following Windows PowerShell cmdlets, which are implemented in two modules: the administrator module and the data warehouse module.

-### Administrator Cmdlets in the System.Center.Service.Manager Module
+### Administrator cmdlets in the System.Center.Service.Manager module

 |Cmdlet|Description|
 |----------|---------------|